-- 4. Statements were made by H.E.
-Mr. Mahe 'Uli'uli Tupouniua, Secretary for Foreign Affairs of the Kingdom of Tonga, Ms. Fekitamoeloa Katoa 'Utoikamanu, Under-Secretary-General and High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States, and H.E.
-Mr. 'Akilisi Pohiva, Prime Minister of the Kingdom of Tonga. - 5.
+The Official Opening segment of the PSIDS Preparatory Meeting heard three Statements.
+The Welcome Remark was delivered by H.E.
+Mr. Mahe 'Uli'uli Tupouniua, Secretary for Foreign Affairs of the Kingdom of Tonga.
+This was followed by an addressed delivered on behalf of the United Nations by Ms. Fekitamoeloa Katoa 'Utoikamanu, Under-Secretary-General and High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (OHRLLS).
+The Keynote Address was delivered by the Honorable Mr. 'Akilisi Pohiva, Prime Minister of the Kingdom of Tonga.

+In his remark, H.E.
+Mr. Mahe 'Uli'uli Tupouniua, Secretary for Foreign Affairs of the Kingdom of Tonga, welcomed all participants, recognized the important milestone of the Midterm Review of the SAMOA Pathway for PSIDS and underscored the importance of formulating an action-oriented Outcome of the meeting for the region.

 H.E.
-Mr. Mahe 'Uli'uli Tupouniua, Secretary for Foreign Affairs of the Kingdom of Tonga, in his welcoming remarks, recognised the important milestone of the Midterm Review of the SAMOA Pathway for the small island developing States (SIDS) in the Pacific, and in this regard, noted the importance of the outcome of the meeting for the region.

-- 6. Ms. Fekitamoeloa Katoa 'Utoikamanu, Under-Secretary-General and High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States expressed appreciation to the Government of Tonga for hosting the meeting.
+Ms. Fekitamoeloa Katoa 'Utoikamanu, USG OHRLLS, expressed appreciation to the Government of Tonga for hosting the meeting.
 She underscored the important role of the SIDS Conferences in renewing the impetus and commitment of the international community toward supporting the sustainable development aspirations of SIDS.
-She explained that the Midterm Review of the SAMOA pathway provides the opportunity to assess progress in achieving the ambitions set and to recommend what must be done through workable proposals for action.
-She also highlighted the need for the UN system to deliver, and reaffirmed the role of the Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (OHRLLS) in mobilising collective support for SIDS. - 7.
-H.E.
-Mr. 'Akilisi Pohiva, Prime Minister of the Kingdom of Tonga, recalled the important mandate of the Midterm Review to assess the progress in the implementation of the SAMOA Pathway and to seek renewed political commitment on the way forward.
-He noted that the agenda of the regional preparatory meeting would provide space for delegations to elaborate on where the region is, the progress, the challenges, the gaps and where it wishes to go for the remaining five years of the SAMOA Pathway.
-He underlined the critical importance of genuine and durable partnerships in the context of means of implementation of the three dimensions of sustainable development.
-He highlighted the need for inclusive and transparent deliberations, and welcomed the coordinated support of the UN agencies and regional organisations at the meeting.
-He conveyed the appreciation of the Government of Tonga to the development partners participating in the meeting. - 11.
-Following the opening of the meeting, Member States adopted the agenda and organization of work of the Meeting.
+She, inter alia, explained that the Midterm Review of the SAMOA pathway provides the opportunity to assess progress in achieving the ambitions set and to recommend what must be done through workable proposals for action.
+She also highlighted the need for the UN system to deliver and reaffirmed the role of the Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (OHRLLS) in mobilizing collective support for SIDS.

+H.E. the Honorable Mr. 'Akilisi Pohiva, Prime Minister of the Kingdom of Tonga, recalled the important mandate of the Midterm Review to assess the progress in the implementation of the SAMOA Pathway and to seek renewed political commitment on the way forward.
+He noted that the agenda of the regional preparatory meeting, provided the space for delegations to elaborate on where the region is, the progress, the challenges, the gaps and where it wishes to go for the remaining five years of the SAMOA Pathway.
+The Prime Minister underlined the critical importance of genuine and durable partnerships in the context of means of implementation of the three dimensions of sustainable development.
+He highlighted the need for inclusive and transparent deliberations and welcomed the coordinated support of the UN agencies and regional organizations in preparations leading up to the meeting.
+He conveyed the appreciation of the Government of Tonga to the development partners participating in the meeting.

+Following the Opening of the Meeting, Member States adopted the Agenda and Organization of Work of the Meeting.